 With a great laptop or HD sound card and you use this microphone, you will be producing some great sounding recordings.

 Here is a great one for a super affordable price.
-This one gets high remarks from me for great price for a great mic.
-Hip-hop and rap vocals sound really good great.
+This one gets high remarks from me for a great price for a great mic.
+Hip-hop and rap vocals sound good great.

 Check out these features:

 - Delivers clear, natural results with no distortion and prevents feedback